tneotia/html-editor-enhanced/README.md

 You can only use this parameter if your `HtmlEditor` is inside a `Scrollview`, otherwise it does nothing.

 This is useful in cases where the page is a `SingleChildScrollView` or something similar with multiple widgets (eg a form).
 When the user is going through the different fields, it will pop the webview into view, just like a `TextField` would scroll into in view if text is being typed inside it.

 See [below](#example-for-shouldensurevisible) for an example with a good way to use this.

-### Examples
+## Examples

 See the [example app](https://github.com/tneotia/html-editor-enhanced/blob/master/example/lib/main.dart) to see how the majority of methods & callbacks can be used.
 You can also play around with the parameters to see how they function.

 This section will be updated later with more specialized and specific examples as this library grows and more features are implemented.

-#### Example for `shouldEnsureVisible`:
+### Example for `shouldEnsureVisible`:

+<details><summary>Example code</summary>

 ```dart
 import 'package:flutter/cupertino.dart';